 The Lead First Aider considers the likely risks to students, employees and visitors when deciding on the numbers of first aid personnel.
 HSE Guidance (2019) on numbers of first aid personnel suggests that lower risk places of work should have 1 first aider per 100 people.
-SVCS has approximately 600 students and 60 staff with 14 trained first aiders.
+SVCS has approximately 600 students and 60 staff with 10 staff trained in Emergency First Aid at Work, and 7 staff trained in First Aid at Work.
 This provides adequate cover before school, after school, during break and lunch times, for absence, school visits and sporting activities.
 First aid at work certificates are valid for three years.
 Refresher training and retesting is arranged before certificates expire.